SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-virtual-network.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-virtual-network.png')} alt="Thumbnail icon" width="50"/>

-Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure enabling many types of Azure resources to securely communicate with each other,using the internet, and on-premises networks.
-This integration helps in monitoring the round trip time, failed pings, inbound dropped packets and inbound bytes.
+[Azure Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) is a service that provides the fundamental building block for your private network in Azure enabling many types of Azure resources to securely communicate with each other, using the internet, and on-premises networks.
+This integration helps in monitoring the round trip time, failed pings, inbound dropped packets, and inbound bytes.

-For more details on Azure Virtual Network, refer to the Azure Virtual Network [documentation](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).

 ## Metric types